inmate302/wallet/README.md

     * Press "Depositar" for your deposit operations.
     * Press "Enviar dinero" for your money transfer operations.
     * Press "Últimos movimientos" to see your transaction history.

+**_For the correct operation of the above mentioned functions, cookies need to be allowed in your browser.
+Once DB is implemented in the future, those won't be needed._**